gholmes829/Project-Manager/README.md

 * Templating:
       Program auto template main.cpp, .cpp, and .h files for convenience

-* Runs on Linux, and need to have following file structure:
+* Runs on Linux, and need to have following file structure in a folder with all projects:
-      * Folder with all projects -> # Project -> project files
-            # Project -> project files
+            Project -> project files
-            # ...
+            ...
-            # Project -> project files
+            Project -> project files